Adhikari-Gaurav/Fusarium-Putative-Secreted-Protein-Dataset/README.md

 unzip ncbi_dataset.zip -d genomes
 ```

 This unpacks everything into a folder named `genomes`.
+After rehydration (next step), the genomic FASTA for each accession lands at `genomes/ncbi_dataset/data/<accession>/<accession>_*_genomic.fna`, useful to know so downstream steps like BUSCO can glob for it directly rather than guessing the path.

 ### 1.7 Rehydrate the dataset